morarupasukaru/devdocs/backend/Kafka.md

       * replicator factor = 3 is good (1 broker can be down for maintenance and second unexceptelly)
       * as long as the number of partitions for a topic remains unchanged, the same key will always go the same partition
-  * **client bi-directional compatibility**: older client can talk to newer broker or newer client can talk to older broker
+  * **client bidirectional compatibility**: older client can talk to newer broker or newer client can talk to older broker
     * see [article](https://www.confluent.io/blog/upgrading-apache-kafka-clients-just-got-easier)
     * always use the latest client library version if you can
   * **schema registry**